Equirus Wealth

 The IPO Grey Market refers to an unofficial, over-the-counter market where traders buy and sell IPO shares before they are available for trading on the main exchanges.
 This market operates outside the regular trading systems and is not regulated by stock exchanges or market regulators.

 The term IPO GMP stands for IPO Grey Market Premium.
-It refers to the premium at which shares of a company, about to go public, are traded in the grey market before they are officially listed on the stock exchange.
+It refers to the premium at which company shares, about to go public, are traded in the grey market before they are officially listed on the stock exchange.

-The grey market IPO premium serves as an indicator of the demand and perceived value of the company's shares among investors.
+The grey market IPO premium indicates the demand and perceived value of the company's shares among investors.
 Here’s why it is significant:

 The grey market premium of an IPO is calculated based on the difference between the grey market price and the IPO issue price.